Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Teacher Appreciation Week is the first full week in May – do you have your teacher’s gift yet?
 If you need an inexpensive teacher gift that looks amazing and will be totally useful, this dollar store teacher gift idea is perfect.

 I love finding clever ways to say thank you.
 Let me show you everything you need to know about Teacher Appreciation Week.

 I used to teach Jr. High.
-Loved it, but struggled smiling sincerely during teacher appreciation week after opening up my 32nd ‘#1 teacher mug’.
+Loved it, but struggled to smile sincerely during teacher appreciation week after opening up my 32nd ‘#1 teacher mug’.
 Okay maybe not 32 of them, but I got my fair share of them.
 I don’t mean to sound ungrateful because I know it’s the thought that counts and getting a kind gift from a teenager is pretty impressive.

-Anyways, I was trying to think of something that for my daughter’s teacher that could be found at the dollar store and wouldn’t be taken to the teacher’s lounge and ‘accidentally’ left there.
+Anyways, I was trying to think of something for my daughter’s teacher that could be found at the dollar store and wouldn’t be taken to the teacher’s lounge and ‘accidentally’ left there.

 So how about a teacher appreciation organizer…a cute classy organizer that would be fun and functional to have on a desk.

 How to Make This Dollar STore Teacher Gift:

 It is easier than you think to turn dollar store vases into expensive-looking containers for office supplies!